wegoerling/pat/README.md

 ## API Reference

+Build API docs into the `.api-docs` directory by running `./node_modules/jsdoc/jsdoc.js -c ./.jsdoc.json .`.
+At the time of this writing the docs are pretty minimal and poorly linked, but will hopefully improve with time.

 Libraries used include nunjucks for HTML/CSS template customization, chai assertion for unit testing, and pandoc for HTML-to-Word file conversion.

 See [YAML Definition](docs/yamlDefinition.md) for an overview of YAML file syntax.
 This link also provides details on how NASA JSC writes procedures in the YAML files format for EVA Tasks and how the EVA Task Generator uses the data dictionary to parse YAML files.